New Philosophy Of Development

 It is evident that the actual world cannot be described only by black and white or by left and right.
 There is always a continuous spectrum between the extremes, thus also between true and false, leading to fuzzy logic, and similarly between good and bad and between genuine and fake.
 The path of progress has to be found within those extremes by optimization.
 Extreme positions characterizing static solutions are considered to be equivalent to fundamentalism.
 Optimizing becomes a typical task of the consequent dynamic view and clearly hints to arts.
 Any kind of arts in Nature, in life, and as work of an artist, need optimization.

-Extreme solutions, a purely static view, or types of fundamentalism therefore are rather to be avoided.
+Extreme solutions, a purely static view, or types of fundamentalism therefore are rather not sufficient.
 Totally true means law and order, while by completely false, neglect of laws and anarchy is to be meant.
 Exclusively good would be renouncing on competition and relying only on social aspects, while extreme Darwinism excludes any notion of good in the moral sense.
 Total authenticity would include only egoism and self-realization, while fake is the opposite with complete disguise and lack of own essence.